 The Bible was written in languages and cultures that are foreign to us.
 Even the whole literary systems are very different from what we know.
 Therefore, their translation is nothing short of an intricate art that requires tons of work, and the power of the Holy Spirit to help choose the best words.

 For that reason, and for a better understanding, I recommend reading from more than one translation.
 It helps to understand the text, and also bring to life passages that may otherwise be less clear in one translation alone.
 I love the New Living Translation.
 It is a paraphrase, meaning that it’s not a literal translation, but it’s close enough and the language is clear.
 This one is only a few dollars and small enough to fit in most purses!

 I take notes in the margins on my Bible ALL the time.
-So when I saw this new CSB Notetaking Bible with space to write in the margins, and I thought, I need one!
-Now, sharing is caring.
-(And they have an illustrator’s edition in case you want to draw in it too.)
+So, when I saw this new NKJV Notetaking Bible with space to write in the margins, I thought, I need one!
+Sharing is caring 😉 (And they have an illustrator’s edition in case you want to draw in it too.)
 Also check out InCourage’s new devotional Bible.